ALS Social Media Guidance/Policy

 - Any ALS member or associate who blatantly disregards the advice given in this guidance will be contacted by the Chair.

-– Persistent offenders risk being blocked from ALS social media platforms and their membership being reviewed by the committee.
+- Persistent offenders risk being blocked from ALS social media platforms and their membership will be reviewed by the committee.